Skip to main content

 enabled: false

-• -re -stream_loop -1 tells ffmpeg to play the file in realtime and loop indefinitely, which is useful for long debugging sessions.
+• -re -stream_loop -1 tells ffmpeg to play the file in real time and loop indefinitely.

-• -fflags +genpts helps generate presentation timestamps when they are missing in the file.
+• -fflags +genpts generates presentation timestamps when they are missing in the file.

 Steps